milanffm/ng2-simple-start/README.md

 ## Production test server

-go to `cd www/` and run `npm run serve-local` for a dev server.
+go to `cd www/` and run `http-server -c-1 .` for a dev server.
 Navigate to `http://localhost:8080/`.
 Than you can test the services workers

 ## Further help